trinker/qdap/vignettes/qdap_vignette.md

 <h4 id="inc">Denote Incomplete End Marks With "|"</h4>

 Often incomplete sentences have a different function than complete sentences.
 The researcher may want to denote incomplete sentences for consideration in later analysis.
 Traditionally, incomplete sentence are denoted with the following end marks (.., ..., .?, ..?, en & em).
-The <a href="http://trinker.github.io/qdap_dev/incomplete_replace.html" target="_blank"><code>incomplete_replace</code></a> can identify and replace the traditional endmarks with a standard form <font color="blue">"|"</font>.
+The <a href="http://trinker.github.io/qdap_dev/incomplete_replace.html" target="_blank"><code>incomplete_replace</code></a> can identify and replace the traditional end marks with a standard form <font color="blue">"|"</font>.

 <font size="5" color="orange">&diams;</font> **Incomplete Sentence Identification**<font size="5" color="orange">&diams;</font>